ledgetech/lua-resty-http/README.md

 # lua-resty-http

-Lua HTTP client driver for [ngx_lua](https://github.com/chaoslawful/lua-nginx-module) based on the cosocket API.
-Supports HTTP 1.0 and 1.1, including chunked transfer encoding for response bodies, and provides a streaming interface to the body irrespective of transfer encoding.
+Lua HTTP client cosocket driver for [OpenResty](http://openresty.org/) / [ngx_lua](https://github.com/chaoslawful/lua-nginx-module).

-## Status
+# Status

-This is newish, but works and passes tests.
-Please send any design feedback or actual bugs on the issues page.
+Ready for testing.
+Probably production ready in most cases, though not yet proven in the wild.
+Please check the issues list and let me know if you have any problems / questions.

+# Features

+* HTTP 1.0 and 1.1
+* Streaming interface to reading bodies using coroutines, for predictable memory usage in Lua land.
+* Alternative simple interface for singleshot requests without manual connection step.
+* Chunked transfer encoding.
+* Keepalive.
+* Pipelining.
+* Trailers.

 ## Synopsis